leolellisr/poke_RL/README.md

   * One move can have an accuracy value less than 100%, then this move has a probability to be missed;
   * The damage moves (attacks) have the following [damage calculation](https://bulbapedia.bulbagarden.net/wiki/Damage):
   ![Damage](https://wikimedia.org/api/rest_v1/media/math/render/svg/b8c51fed93bb9a80ae8febc13700a40b8a5da402)
+  * Some moves have [additional effects](https://bulbapedia.bulbagarden.net/wiki/Additional_effect). e.g.: Iron Head have 30% chance of flinching the target (target cannot move in the turn).

  where:
-  *  *[Level](https://bulbapedia.bulbagarden.net/wiki/Level) * (the level of the attacking Pokémon);
+  *  **[Level](https://bulbapedia.bulbagarden.net/wiki/Level)** (the level of the attacking Pokémon);
-  *  *A * is the effective Attack stat of the attacking Pokémon if the used move is a physical move, or the effective Special Attack stat of the attacking Pokémon if the used move is a special move;
+  *  **A** is the effective Attack stat of the attacking Pokémon if the used move is a physical move, or the effective Special Attack stat of the attacking Pokémon if the used move is a special move;
-  *  *D * is the effective Defense stat of the target if the used move is a physical move or a special move that uses the target's Defense stat, or the effective Special Defense of the target if the used move is an other special move;
+  *  **D** is the effective Defense stat of the target if the used move is a physical move or a special move that uses the target's Defense stat, or the effective Special Defense of the target if the used move is an other special move;
-  *  *[Power](https://bulbapedia.bulbagarden.net/wiki/Power) * is the effective power of the used move;
+  *  **[Power](https://bulbapedia.bulbagarden.net/wiki/Power)** is the effective power of the used move;
-  *  *Weather * is 1.5 if a Water-type move is being used during rain or a Fire-type move during harsh sunlight, and 0.5 if a Water-type move is used during harsh sunlight or a Fire-type move during rain, and 1 otherwise.
+  *  **Weather** is 1.5 if a Water-type move is being used during rain or a Fire-type move during harsh sunlight, and 0.5 if a Water-type move is used during harsh sunlight or a Fire-type move during rain, and 1 otherwise.
-  *  *[Critical](https://bulbapedia.bulbagarden.net/wiki/Critical_hit) * has 6.25% chance of occurs and multiplies the damage by 1.5;
+  *  **[Critical](https://bulbapedia.bulbagarden.net/wiki/Critical_hit)** has 6.25% chance of occurs and multiplies the damage by 1.5;
-  *  *random * is a random factor between 0.85 and 1.00 (inclusive):
+  *  **random** is a random factor between 0.85 and 1.00 (inclusive):
-  *  *[STAB](https://bulbapedia.bulbagarden.net/wiki/Same-type_attack_bonus) * is the same-type attack bonus.
+  *  **[STAB](https://bulbapedia.bulbagarden.net/wiki/Same-type_attack_bonus)** is the same-type attack bonus.
 This is equal to 1.5 if the move's type matches any of the user's types, 2 if the user of the move additionally has the ability Adaptability, and 1 if otherwise;
-  *  *[Type](https://bulbapedia.bulbagarden.net/wiki/Type) * is the type effectiveness.
+  *  **[Type](https://bulbapedia.bulbagarden.net/wiki/Type)** is the type effectiveness.
 This can be 0 (ineffective); 0.25, 0.5 (not very effective); 1 (normally effective); 2, or 4 (super effective), depending on both the move's and target's types;
-  *  *[Burn](https://bulbapedia.bulbagarden.net/wiki/Burn_(status_condition)) * is 0.5 (from Generation III onward) if the attacker is burned, its Ability is not Guts, and the used move is a physical move (other than Facade from Generation VI onward), and 1 otherwise.
+  *  **[Burn](https://bulbapedia.bulbagarden.net/wiki/Burn_(status_condition))** is 0.5 (from Generation III onward) if the attacker is burned, its Ability is not Guts, and the used move is a physical move (other than Facade from Generation VI onward), and 1 otherwise.
-  *  *other * is 1 in most cases, and a different multiplier when specific interactions of moves, Abilities, or items take effect.
-In this work, this is applied just to Pokémon that has the item  *Life Orb *, which multiplies the damage by 1.3.
+  *  **other** is 1 in most cases, and a different multiplier when specific interactions of moves, Abilities, or items take effect.
+In this work, this is applied just to Pokémon that has the item  **Life Orb**, which multiplies the damage by 1.3.

-  * *Not* used in this work (equals 1):
+  * **Not** used in this work (equals 1):
     * Targets (for Battles with more than two active Pokémon in the field);
     * Badge ( just applied in Generation II);

-   #  *MDP formulation and discretization model *
+   #  **MDP formulation and discretization model**

 ## Original (stochastic)

-We considered our original (stochastic) MDP as a tuple M = (S, A, \phi, R), where:
+We considered our original (stochastic) MDP as a tuple M = (S, A, phi, R), where:
-* *S* is the whole set of possible states.
-One state  *s in *  is defined at each turn with 12 battle elements concatenated, that correspond to:
+* **S** is the whole set of possible states.
+One state  **s in S**  is defined at each turn with 12 battle elements concatenated, that correspond to:
   * [0] Our Active Pokémon index (0: Venusaur,  1: Pikachu, 2: Tauros, 3: Sirfetch'd, 4: Blastoise, 5: Charizard);
   * [1] Opponent Active Pokémon index (0: Eevee,  1: Vaporeon, 2: Leafeon, 3: Sylveon, 4: Jolteon, 5: Umbreon);
   * [2-5] Active Pokémon moves base power (if a move doesn't have base power, default to -1);